eBay/tsv-utils/README.md

 The rest of this section contains descriptions of each tool.
 Click on the links below to jump directly to one of the tools.
 Full documentation is available in the [tool reference](docs/ToolReference.md).

 * [tsv-filter](#tsv-filter) - Filter lines using numeric, string and regular expression comparisons against individual fields.
-(The `tsv-filter` description also serves as a general introduction to toolkit and is a bit longer than the other descriptions.)
+(This description also provides an introduction to features found throughout the toolkit.)
 * [tsv-select](#tsv-select) - Keep a subset of columns (fields).
 Like `cut`, but with field reordering.
 * [tsv-uniq](#tsv-uniq) - Filter out duplicate lines using either the full line or individual fields as a key.
 * [tsv-summarize](#tsv-summarize) - Summary statistics on selected fields, against the full data set or grouped by key.